obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ## Tip #4 - Would you prefer an actual voice vs. using text-to-speech?

-AI Studio's text-to-speech feature is awesome, but sometimes you might prefer to give your customers a human voice vs. using text-to-speech for your conversation flow.
+AI Studio's Text-to-speech (powered by Amazon Polly voices) offers a wide variety of human-sounding voices with different accents, however in the case that you would prefer to give your customers a human voice vs. using text-to-speech for your conversation flow.
 You can do this simply by looking under **Properties**, then **Recordings**.

+NOTE: Recordings is only for telephony.

 ![Recordings Option](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/recordings.png "recordings.png")